srobo/kitbook/teamleader-desk.md

 they do, retain them.
 If they're embedded in a robot, get the competitor to extract them.
 Retained items should be put in a RUB or on the desk; someone from helpdesk will move them upstairs (XXX co-ordination).

+After initial influx, the reception will absorb this role.